mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/system_integrator/benchmark_profiling/vtune-profiler.rst

 #.
 Install the "Collaborative visual slam with fastmapping enabled" application from the :doc:`../../tutorials_amr/navigation/collaborative-slam` tutorial.

 #.
-Run the below command to source the |ros| setup files.
+Run the below command to source the ROS 2 setup files.

    .. code-block::